-I love pretty much any Washington DC church wedding....BUT, if I were going to narrow it down to three that I'm dying to photograph a wedding in at the moment, it would be St. Matthew's Basilica, St. Nicholas Cathedral, and Dahlgren Chapel of the Sacred Heart at Georgetown University.
+I love pretty much any Washington DC church wedding....BUT, if I were going to narrow it down a little, I have my eye on National Cathedral, St. Matthew's Basilica, and St. Nicholas Cathedral.

-Places I love for their archtecture in the greater Washington DC area: Union Station, Anderson House, Mansion on O Street, and The Willard.
+Places I love for their architecture in the greater Washington DC area: Union Station, Anderson House, DAR Constitution Hall, and The Willard.

 I go to a lot of weddings!
 Once I've talked with you about what your hopes are for your day, I'm happy to put you in touch with people who would be a great fit to make that come true.

 Rarely.
 I generally stay within a 4 hour drive of Washington DC, but occasionally make exceptions.
 A few exceptions are Tampa, FL, Wilmington, NC, and Pittsburgh, PA.
 I have close ties to each location and travel there regularly.